 This 5GSM cause is used by the network or the UE to indicate that the mapped EPS bearer identity value provided to it is not a valid value or the mapped EPS bearer identified by the mapped EPS bearer identity does not exist.

+Cause #86 – UAS services not allowed

+This 5GSM cause is used by the network to indicate that the requested UAS services are not allowed.

 * * * End of Change * * * *